augustinh22/msc_markdown/source/03_AppliedExample.md

 #### PostgreSQL

-The backend of the \ac{ODC} implementation is PostgreSQL v9.2.21, **an open-source relational database management system**.
-This version is a bit out-of-date from the recommended version (i.e. 9.5+), but it has seemed to hold up fine.
+The backend of the \ac{ODC} implementation is PostgreSQL v9.2.21, an open-source relational database.
+This version is a bit out-of-date from the version recommended by the \ac{ODC} installation (i.e. 9.5+), but it has seemed to hold up fine.
 There are multiple backend solutions that could have been employed, but this one was chosen also for its open-source license.

-#### Jupyter Notebooks
+#### Jupyter notebooks

+An open-source server-client Web-application, Jupyter notebooks allow interactive analysis, as well as a means to create, document and share code, visualisations, results, and more.
+The app is installed on the server where the data cube is located, allowing fairly simple access via the Web. notebooks contain live code blocks that can be run sequentially, or not, depending on user needs.
+Output from each code block is printed below after execution, so output from analysis can be saved, if desired.
+Any code run in the Jupyter notebook occurs in the Python 3.4.2 data cube virtual environment.

 #### QGIS

-Version 2.18 this open-source \acs{GIS} software was used to create cartographic representations of results generated through interactive analysis in the Jupyter notebooks.
+Version 2.18 of this open-source \acs{GIS} software was used to create cartographic representations of results generated through interactive analysis in the Jupyter notebooks.
 Again, this software was chosen due to its open-source license.

-#### Open Science Framework

-Although used very limitedly, this online

-## Automated Workflow: Sentinel-2 Data Acquisition to ODC Ingestion
+## Automated Workflow

 Various scripts were developed to automate this workflow.
-The majority of necessary scripts are located in the appendix (*see* Listings \ref{lst:download}, \ref{lst:conversion}, \ref{lst:batch}, \ref{lst:autodownload}, \ref{lst:prepSIAM}, \ref{lst:indexSIAM}, and \ref{lst:autoODC}), but are also freely, publicly and openly available at: <http://github.com/augustinh22/AIQ> **switch for OSF DOI?**
+The majority of the following tasks are automated on a daily basis using cron, a job scheduler on Linux, and bash scripts to run the Python scripts in their necessary environments with proper parameters.
+The majority of necessary scripts developed in the scope of this thesis are located in the appendix (*see* Listings \ref{lst:download}, \ref{lst:conversion}, \ref{lst:batch}, \ref{lst:autodownload}, \ref{lst:prepSIAM}, \ref{lst:indexSIAM}, and \ref{lst:autoODC}), but are also freely, publicly and openly available at: <http://github.com/augustinh22/AIQ>

 ### Accessing and Acquiring Sentinel-2 data \label{sec:acquisition}